zhegan27/sentence_classification/README.md

 CNN: 93.30 \pm 0.59   LSTM: 93.14 \pm 0.69    GRU: 92.66 \pm 0.77
 ```

+All the printout information will be stored into a log file.

 #### Acknowledgments
 Our implementation utilizes code from the following: